 At Lyrical, we do things differently.
 With a basic premise that a security's intrinsic value is the present value of future cash flows, we are looking long-term.
 We value our businesses based on their five-year forward sustainable earnings power.
-Because we incorporate five years of growth into our earnings estimates, we identify a different group of companies as value stocks than does MSCI: companies with growth and value.
+Because we incorporate five years of growth into our earnings estimates, we identify a different group of companies as value stocks compared to MSCI: companies with growth and value.

 Our cheapest quintile is a fertile place to begin our hunt for value investments, but our performance in 2020 helps show why the real work comes after that.
-Even though we screen more effectively than the MSCI for value, we know the cheapest quintile is still full of a lot of junk.
-In 2020, we outperformed our cheapest quintile by 1,170bps, as the fundamentals of our companies held up better.
-In the U.S., we have outperformed the cheapest quintile by 270bps annualized over 12 years.
+Even though we believe we screen more effectively than the MSCI for value, we know the cheapest quintile is still full of a lot of junk.
+In 2020, we outperformed our cheapest quintile by 980bps, as the fundamentals of our companies held up better.
+Our U.S. value equity strategy has outperformed the cheapest quintile by 270bps annualized over 12 years.
 The cheapest quintile of our screen is a starting point; it allows us to sort our universe efficiently and effectively, so we are spending our time researching the most fruitful investment candidates.
 From that point, we conduct the deep fundamental analysis to assess business quality and investment controversies.

-In some ways, our research process that whittles down our 500-name cheapest quintile to our ~60-stock portfolio is more about saying 'no' than 'yes'.
+In some ways, our research process that whittles down our 300-name cheapest quintile to our ~30-stock portfolio is more about saying 'no' than 'yes'.
 As a result of passing on most businesses in the cheapest part of the market, we do not own what many consider typical value stocks.
 Within the cheapest quintile, there are many stocks that deserve to be cheap: slow-moving, highly regulated banks, complicated conglomerates, sprawling oil and gas companies, and more.
 Our companies include: the #1 market share smart grid maker, the #1 and #2 global music labels, a leading European online gaming company, a print-on-demand marketplace for independent artists that is growing 25%+, an internet-of-things software provider, and more.

-We own compounders with an average ROIC above 15% that have grown their earnings, through two downturns, by 5.8% per annum since 2007, compared to the MSCI World at 2.3%, as you can see above.
-Even though our portfolio has had stronger earnings, it is also cheap, with an estimated upside to fair value of 74% for our portfolio, just above that of the cheapest quintile.
+We own compounders with an average ROIC above 15% that have grown their earnings, through two downturns, at 6% since 2007, compared to the EAFE at -1%, as you can see above.
+Even though our portfolio has stronger earnings, it is also cheap, with an estimated upside to fair value of 75% for our portfolio, just above that of the cheapest quintile.
 We expect this uncommon combination of value and growth to drive outperformance for years to come.